Zhirui86/Zhirui86.github.io/_pages/about.md

 School of Information Science and Technology

-Major: M.S. in **Computer Science**
+Major: M.S. in **Electronic Information**

-MoE Key Laboratory of Intelligent Perception and Human Machine Collaboration, VDI Center, YesAI Lab
+MoE Key Laboratory of Intelligent Perception and Human Machine Collaboration
 </div>
 </div>